Racism row: UEFA disciplines Benfica player over Vinicius Jr incident

-UEFA Takes Swift Action, Hands Punishment to Benfica Player After Racist Attack on Vinicius Jr
+UEFA Hands Punishment to Benfica Player After Alleged Racist Attack on Vinicius Jr

 - The European football governing body has taken a bold step to punish Benfica star Gianluca Prestianni

-- The Argentina star allegedly racially abused Real Madrid star Vinicius Jr during the Champions League knockout playoff
+- The Argentina star allegedly racially abused Real Madrid star Vinicius Jr during the 2025/26 Champions League knockout play-off

-- The football authorities are reportedly taking precautionary measures ahead of the second leg at Santiago Bernabeu
+- The football body is reportedly taking precautionary measures ahead of the second leg at Santiago Bernabeu

 The unfortunate incident occurred during the first leg of the Champions League tie in Lisbon, after scoring a goal in the 50th minute, when the player celebrated in front of the home fans.
 It was before Prestianni made the comments before the restart of the game.